-There are four main factors that affect if someone can act as a guarantor these are:
+The main factors that affect if someone can act as a guarantor are below:

 - They must be a UK resident

-Assuming that these criteria are met the representative may be considered as an applicant guarantor.
-They will then be subject to referencing, in the same way as the tenant, before being accepted.
+Assuming that these criteria are met the representative can be considered as a guarantor.

 A guarantor will be asked to sign the tenancy agreement along with the tenant/s and therefore becomes jointly and severally liable with the tenant/s for all tenant obligations as laid out in the tenancy agreement.
 This includes payment of the full monthly rent if any of the named tenants default.

-The guarantor will remain associated with the tenancy agreement for the full term of the tenancy and for any renewed term unless the tenants are re-referenced satisfactorily and it is agreed that they can be removed frm the tenancy agreement and therefore their obligations.
+The guarantor will remain associated with the tenancy agreement for the full term of the tenancy and for any renewed term unless the tenants are re-referenced satisfactorily and it is agreed that the guarantor can be removed from the tenancy agreement and therefore their obligations.

-We are often asked if we can write into the tenancy agreement that each guarantor will only represent their tenant, unfortunately this is not possible as regardless of what the tenancy agreement states the law in relation to guarantors will be upheld in the event of a dispute.
-If as a tenant you are unable to provide a guarantor who agrees to these conditions the landlord may agree to accept the whole rent for the tenancy in advance.
-If this is not possible, with regret, you will not be able to let a property through scottfraser.
+We are often asked if we can write into the tenancy agreement that each guarantor will only represent their tenant, unfortunately, this is not possible.
+If an application is unable to provide a guarantor in line with above, the landlord may agree to accept the whole rent for the tenancy in advance.
+If this is not possible, with regret, the applicant will not meet the referencing criteria